basicallydan/danhough.com/_posts/2020-11-22-building-game-of-life-typescript.md

 ---

 Whenever I build the GOL I insist on writing tests first.
-In fact, my first exposure to Conway's Game was during an exercise where I was shown, basically, how TDD works.
-It's a really effective tool for teaching basic TDD to junior developers, I'd recommend it.
-Anyway, let's begin.
+In fact, my first exposure to Conway's Game was during an exercise intended to demonstrate how Test-Driven Development (TDD) works.
+It's a very effective tool for teaching basic TDD to junior developers, and I'd recommend it.

 ## Setup for Testing